ENDE25/WebCrawler/README.md

 ## Recommendations
 - Always click **Stop** before starting a new mapping to reset the application state.
 - Use the legend at the bottom left to understand node color meanings.

-## Features
-- Interactive, zoomable, and pannable graph visualization.
-- GitHub-inspired dark blue theme.
-- Node selection, highlighting, and visit button.
-- Loop prevention and progress feedback.
-- Export to JSON.

----

-*For more details, see the screenshot above or try the app online!*